SAP-samples/logistics-business-network-integration/README.md

 To be able to communicate to LBN carriers or network partners have to request for a free test B2B account.
 Click on the below link and follow the steps in the [link](https://www.sapstore.com/solutions/46401/) to request for a new B2B test account in LBN.

 After completion of your request, you will be provided with a login URL to SAP LBN and also credentials.
 Please use these URL and credentials to access LBN UIs and for maintaining configurations.
-You may refere this [video](https://video.sap.com/media/t/1_igc0uy3u) to view how to setup outbound connections and inbound connections.